Mattcreates25/intern_journal/README.md

 ## Vision

 My vision for this intenship is to jumpstart my career as a bioinformatician and network with others in the field.
-I would also like to be able to submit a useful package in R  that can be used to analyse protemoic and/or genomic data. to this end I will need to:
+I would also like to be able to submit a useful package in R  that can be used to analyse and visualize protemoic and/or genomic data. to this end I will need to:

 1. understnad additional tools that are used by bioinformaticians
 2. utilize the trainers wealth of information and time to the fullest